 There are three ways to look at Mackenzie Falls.

-The first is from the lookout platform just a few hundred meters from the car park which gives you a view from the falls from above.
+The first of the trails is from the lookout platform just a few hundred meters from the car park which gives you a view from the falls from above.
 This is great of you have little kids or have someone with you who has mobility issues.

 There is another path that you can take that gives you views of the waterfalls from the side.
 It is through bush and the path is a little bit rough in places but the views are amazing.